Utumno/Utumno.github.io/source/_posts/2014-04-05-pythons-and-unicode.markdown

 Refs:

-- [Unicode In Python, Completely Demystified][5] - best slides I've seen, if you have the template comment !
+- [Unicode In Python, Completely Demystified][5] - best slides I've seen, I wish I had the template.
 - [Strip newlines][6]
 - [os.linesep][7]
 - `raise MyException(u'Cannot do this while at a café')`
 - [the standard library remains ASCII-only with the exception of contributor names in comments.][3]
 - [Ref][8]
 - [Encode and decode as needed][9]